PARTIZIP II: How the past participle is formed and used in German

 Examples of Partizip II of German separable verbs

-6. How to form the Partizip II of german inseparable verbs (untrennbare Verben)
+6. Partizip II for inseparable verbs (untrennbare Verben)

-This group of verbs have prefixes that can’t be separated from their root verbs.
+This group of verbs have prefixes that do not separate from their root verbs.
 They are conjugated based on the category of their root verb.
-They don’t make use of the participial prefix ge-.
-This is shown in the examples below…
+They don’t make use of the participial prefix ge– as shown in the examples below…

 VerbenPartizip IIEnglish